rebeling/redmap/README.md

 redmap
 ======

-access the redmine data of a project
+transforms the data of a redmine project to a more general structure

 Configuration